-Once you have used the diagnostic guide to determine that Phytophthora ramorum is a probable cause of the symptoms you’ve observed, the final step in getting a confirmed diagnosis is to submit the symptomatic plant material to a laboratory for a series of tests.
-In California, County Contacts can further assist with determining whether to collect a sample and where to bring it for analysis.
+Once you reviewed the hosts and symptoms to determine that Phytophthora ramorum is a probable cause of what you’ve observed, the final step in getting a confirmed diagnosis is to submit the symptomatic plant material to a laboratory for a series of tests.
+In California, local contacts can further assist with determining whether to collect a sample and where to bring it for analysis.
 Outside of California, contact local agricultural or Extension staff about how to proceed.

 Guidelines and tips for taking your own sample